HerrLoesch/DynamicSpecs/README.md

 ```

 ## How to use it with MS Test?
-The usage with MS Test follows the same principle like it does for NUnit.
+The usage with MS Test follows the same principles like it does for NUnit.
 The main differences are the used attributes:

 ```C#
     [TestClass]